tomphill/tailwind-course-starter/README.md

 ### Watch

 With the `--watch` flag on our build command, we are watching for changes   If you go into the [tailwind config](./tailwind.config.js) looking at the content array, that is what we will determine if the dist content will need to be rerendered if they include tailwind classes.

+### Preview

+To see changes while working, just right click on the index.html and click `Open with Default Browser`.
+Or you may see another browser `Open with` and the default browser with a > next to it.
+If you click on the > you should be able to select the browser you want to open with.